polyurichard/lectures/OOD/oo.md

     private int damage;
     private String name;

-    // Constructor and other methods (e.g. getters, setters) would be here
+    // Constructor and other methods ...

     public void upgrade() {
         damage += 15;
-        System.out.println(name + " has been upgraded.
-New damage is " + damage);
+        System.out.println(name + " has been upgraded.");
     }

     public void use() {